 Add a Personal Item

-Besides a carry-on, you are also allowed to bring one personal item on your flight.
-Grab a tote, duffel, or backpack to carry everything that's not clothing: laptop, chargers, books, and any important documents (like a passport).
-It’s also smart to pack your toiletry kit inside your personal item to maximize room for clothing in your carry-on.
-Use a toiletry kit and the TSA approved silicone bottle set to store your shampoo, conditioner, lotion, makeup, and the like.
+Treat your carry on just like you would treat a full-sized luggage carrier.
+Keep it for your travel apparel only so you can get enough clothes and two pairs of shoes in there to last all 14 days.
+The magic of carry-ons is that besides a carry-on, you are also allowed to bring one personal item on your flight as well.
+Bring a tote, duffel, or backpack to carry everything that's not clothing: laptop, books, and any important documents (like a passport).
+It’s also smart and space-savvy to pack your toiletry kit inside your personal item to maximize room for clothing in your carry-on.
+Use a toiletry kit and TSA-approved travel-sized bottles to store your shampoo, conditioner, lotion, toothpaste, makeup, and the like.

-Having everything that you need with you while you travel is not only efficient, it’s comforting.
-And nothing feels better than not being the person who over-packed or under-packed—but the one who got it just right.
+Having everything that you need with you while you travel is not only efficient, but comforting.
+Nothing feels better than no longer being the person who over-packed or under-packed—but the one who got it just right.

 Writer for all things adventure!